perlindgren/syncrim/README.md

 - Graphical representation of simulation state.

   - `Clock` for progressing state.
-  -
   - `UnClock` for reverting state.
   - `Reset` to set initial state.
+  - `Play` to enter continuous clocking moe.
+  - `Pause` to exit continuous clocking mode.

   Notice, the system is initially in `Reset`.
+(Continuous mode not yet implemented.)

+- Menu and keyboard shortcuts (backing functionality mostly unimplemented.)

 - Limited set of commodity components:

   - `Add` a two input adder